-Ouimet was the son of French-Canadian immigrants that settled in Brookline, Massachusetts.
+Ouimet was the American-born son of French-Canadian immigrants that settled in Brookline, Massachusetts.
 The location of their house plays central to the story of Ouimet: it was located right across the street from the Country Club.
 As a child, Ouimet and his brother would scavenge for lost balls in the woods around their house and practice using improvised clubs.
 Ouimet would later recall playing golf as a child on a homemade course that was part of cow pasture they had mowed.
 Ouimet took a job as a caddie at the tender age of 9 at the neighboring Country Club.
 This new job gave Ouimet the chance to play the game more regularly while studying the techniques of the members.
 He was even allowed to play the course if members invited him, earning more important tips.
 Ouimet recalls that during his teenage years he would often get up early to practice on the course before going to school.
 As an extra precaution, he would play barefoot in order to not risk damaging the damp course.
 He also began playing at Boston’s sole public course at Franklin Park, a 2-hour trip by streetcar.

 Through all this Ouimet continued to improve his game, something recognized by members and staff at the Country Club.
 However, Ouimet was forced to quit school at 16 and begin working full time as golfing was relegated to a hobby, or so it would seem.
-In reality, Ouimet began working at the Boston sporting goods store of legendary baseball player and golf enthusiast George Wright, In fact, Wright was instrumental in setting up Franklin Park’s public golf course and was one of the few stores that sold golf equipment in the Boston area.
+In reality, Ouimet began working at the Boston sporting goods store of legendary baseball player and golf enthusiast George Wright.
+Wright, a local celebrity, was instrumental in setting up Franklin Park’s public golf course and was one of the few stores that sold golf equipment in the Boston area.
 Ouimet began competing in amateur tournaments as a teenager, eventually winning the Massachusetts Amateur Championship in 1913 aged 20.
 After the win, Ouimet’s boss helped finance his trip to the Nationals where he caught the attention to the USGA, who extended an invitation to Ouimet to come to the U.S. Open.